DDHarry/Ada_Quick_guide_and_Training/01_Ada_Essentials/README.md

 ### Ada types
 • Integer, Positive, Natural, Long_Integer, Long_Long_Integer ...

-• For portability choice, the Positive and Natural range are not related to the underlying computer architecture
+• For portability choice, the Positive and Natural ranges are not related to the underlying computer architecture

 • Float'Image : convert the float into a string :
 ```Ada